18 Data to constrain process model

 18.9 MODIS LAI

-The leaf area index can be used as a proxy for leaf carbon.
-The forest model converts leaf carbon into LAI using a leaf mass to area parameter.
+Leaf area index can serve as a proxy for leaf carbon.
+The forest model converts leaf carbon into LAI using a leaf mass-to-area ratio.
 As a result, we can use the leaf area index (LAI) from the MODIS satellite sensor to constrain and evaluate LAI predictions.
 MODIS LAI product is an 8-day mean for a 500m grid cell.

 Download the leaf area index for the focal NEON site using the MODISTools package.